-Despite the somewhat discouraging nature of these results, the department will not make major changes to its courses or assessment plan in 2012-2013.
+Despite the nature of these results, the department will not make major changes to its courses or assessment plan in 2013-2014.
 There are two reasons for this.
-One, this assessment plan has only been comprehensively implemented for one year, so it does not provide enough evidence to stimulate drastic changes.
+One, this assessment plan has only been comprehensively implemented for three years, so it does not provide enough evidence to stimulate drastic changes.